alexgeorr10/ga-for-tsp/README.md

-# Genetic Algorithm for the Traveling Salesman Problem
+# Genetic algorithm for the traveling salesman problem

 In the jupyter notebook, we implement a genetic algorithm for the classic traveling salesman problem and then test it on a few graphs.